Circle of Dust: Formation, Circle of Dust and Brainchild (1991–1995)

 Klayton formed Circle of Dust in New York City after the disbandment of his former late '80s thrash metal outfit Immortal.
 Signed to R.E.X.
 Records in 1991, Klayton self-recorded and self-produced all of the Circle of Dust material.
 The self-titled debut album, released by R.E.X. in 1992, has been described as "post-Pretty Hate Machine industrial pop".
 That same year, Klayton, using the pseudonym Tox, teamed up with R.E.X. president Doug Mann that same year to create Brainchild and release Mindwarp, which featured music more intense than Circle of Dust's debut and showcased dark cyberpunk-esque lyrics that were largely political in nature, and harsher, more thrash-influenced metal guitars.
 The now-defunct television show MTV Sports used part of the song "Deviate" for its long-time intro.
 After the release of both albums, Klayton also produced the Metamorphosis compilation (1993), which collected outtakes from Circle of Dust, Mindwarp, and Living Sacrifice's Nonexistent, the latter of which featured Klayton's programming work.
 The compilation also included Klayton's own remixes of songs from each of those three albums.

 In 1994, R.E.X. obtained a new distribution deal and pressed Klayton for a new release.
 As a stopgap measure, he re-recorded and remixed portions of Brainchild's Mindwarp album and re-issued it under the Circle of Dust moniker, altering the cover art to reflect the album's new status.
 R.E.X., however, urged Klayton, who was touring incessantly, to record a brand-new album; instead, Klayton opted to completely re-record the Circle of Dust's debut and album, the sonic quality of which he had been strongly dissatisfied with.
 This re-issue (1995), with vastly improved musicianship and recording quality, scrapped three songs and included four new ones, but retained identical artwork.
 Circle of Dust toured heavily to promote both re-issues.
 The live touring band, by this point, included Daren "Klank" Diolosa on guitars, Chris Donohue on bass and keyboard, and Jason Tilton on drums.

-When the 1995 tour concluded, Circle of Dust made plans to write and record new material.
-Unfortunately, R.E.X. lost its distribution deal, slid into bankruptcy, and found itself unable to pay the musicians money they were owed.
-Even though R.E.X. was not solvent enough to distribute any new Circle of Dust material, the label refused to let Circle of Dust out of their contract to seek another label.
-As a result, Klayton opted to disband the touring lineup and put Circle of Dust on hiatus while awaiting the outcome of R.E.X.'s financial situation.